vczoni/lamarck/README.md

 <img src="docs/img/local_max_isolated_diversity_evolution.gif"/>

-This demonstrates how diversity effectively improves the Population and helps a better exploring of the solution space.
+This demonstrates how diversity effectively improves the Population and helps providing a better exploration of the solution space.

 This method in particular takes more Generations to find the best solutions, but it shows how a **well-balanced variety of different methods of diversifying the Population** surely will **improve the Optimization process** both in terms of **quality and performance**.